ranSprd/medusa/documentation/zehnder_comfoair.md

         Client null received PUBLISH (d0, q0, r1, m0, 'N/c0719ba04388/system/0/Serial', ...
 (25 bytes))
         {"value": "c0719ba04388"}

 The interesting part here is the internal *ID* 'c0719ba04388'.
-Because the brokes does not send the device data continuously but only on trigger request.
+Because the broker does not send the device data continuously but only on trigger request.

 For receiving data you has to send a empty message to the topic 'R/{ID}/keepalive'